tibetan-nlp/classical-tibetan-corpus/README.md

 or not it ends in a tsheg.
 If it does, then use the word itself as the lemma.
 If not, then add tsheg and use that variant as the lemma.

-# Universal Dependencies
+## VISL CG with Universal Dependencies

-The new SOAS project Lexicography in Motion (LIM) has mapped the [TIDC part-of-speech tags](http://larkpie.net/tibetancorpus/tags) to universal part-of-speech tags and universal features following the guidelines of the [Universal Dependency](http://universaldependencies.org/) project.
+The SOAS project Lexicography in Motion (LIM) has mapped the [TIDC part-of-speech tags](http://larkpie.net/tibetancorpus/tags) to universal part-of-speech tags and universal features following the guidelines of the [Universal Dependency](http://universaldependencies.org/) project.